 The VIP File System is a globally distributed object store that is seamlessly integrated into WordPress applications on VIP.
 The VIP File System provides high performance access to media files associated with a WordPress site.
 When browsers request these files, they are served through a dedicated system using the same domain as the site, with a long time to live (TTL).

-- All common operations including uploads, cropping, editing, and deletes work as expected through the WordPress Admin dashboard.
+- All common operations, including uploads, cropping, editing, and deleting, work as expected through the WordPress Admin dashboard.

 - The File System provides dynamic image resizing and image transformation.

 - Separate files are not created for intermediate images.
 Instead, the intermediate size of an image is dynamically generated at the time of a request.